 To summarize everything, hiking can sometimes be a tricky endeavor especially if you’re just starting out.
 While comfort is one factor you should check on, support and protection is the main priority that will define your success or failure.

-Always, buying hiking boots as a beginner is the best option as they offer more support and protection.
-However, as you subsequently graduate, you can now switch to hiking shoes, as you’ll be proficient enough to walk with less protection.
+Although the decision of whether to buy hiking boots or shoes will highly depend on you, buying hiking boots as a beginner is the best option as they offer more support and protection.
+However, as you subsequently graduate, you can now switch to hiking shoes as you’ll be proficient enough to walk with less protection.